lkoepsel/RPi_10C/README.md

 * *Library* - *AVR C Library*, specific Arduino functions rewritten in *C* such as analogRead(), analogWrite(), digitalRead(), and pinMode()
 * *templates* - template directories for each of the lab exercises.
 This directory must be duplicated to be used and called *dev*. **This directory is tracked by git and could be over-written in the next clone operation.**
 * *dev* - the student's version of the templates directory, where the students will make changes to the lab files. **This directory is not tracked by git and won't be overwritten.**

-## Installation

-For this class, all of the content will be pre-installed on the *RPi*.
-If you wish to create a similar *RPi* from scratch, [here](docs/RPi_10C.md) are the instructions.

 ## Usage
 The recommended method to develop code using this repository is to use *VS Code* and your *terminal* program, side-by-side.
 This allows you to quickly and easily perform functions in either window.